ros2/design/articles/020_ros_with_dds.md

 DDS has an extensive list of varied installations which are typically mission critical.
 DDS has been used in:

-- battleships
+- battleships,
-- large utility installations like dams
+- large utility installations like dams,
-- financial systems
+- financial systems,
-- space systems
+- space systems,
-- flight systems
+- flight systems,
-- train switchboard systems
+- train switchboard systems,

-And many other equally important and varied scenarios.
+and many other equally important and varied scenarios.
 These successful use cases lend credibility to DDS's design being both reliable and flexible.

 Not only has DDS met the needs of these use cases, but after talking with users of DDS (in this case government and NASA employees who are also users of ROS), they have all praised its reliability and flexibility.
 Those same users will note that the flexibility of DDS comes at the cost of complexity.
 The complexity of the API and configuration of DDS is something that ROS would need to address.

-The DDS wire specification (DDSI-RTPS) is extremely flexible, allowing it to be used for reliable, high level systems integration as well as real-time on embedded devices.
+The DDS wire specification ([DDSI-RTPS](http://www.omg.org/spec/DDSI-RTPS/)) is extremely flexible, allowing it to be used for reliable, high level systems integration as well as real-time applications on embedded devices.
 Several of the DDS vendors have special implementations of DDS for embedded systems which boast specs related to library size and memory footprint on the scale of tens or hundreds of kilobytes.
 Since DDS is implemented, by default, on UDP, it does not depend on a reliable transport or hardware for communication.
 This means that DDS has to reinvent the reliability wheel (basically TCP plus or minus some features), but in exchange DDS gains portability and control over the behavior.